Best Treadmill Incline for Weight Loss

 - Keep going for six to ten rounds.

-- Watch your posture: Be sure to keep your chest up, your shoulders back, and refrain from leaning forward.
-Engage your core throughout.
+- Pay attention to your posture: make sure that your chest is up, that your shoulders are facing back, and that you do not slouch forward.
+Your core should be engaged throughout.